basespace/basespace-ruby-sdk/README.md

 	Runs retrieved from user instance
 	[BacillusCereus, Genome-in-a-Day, TSCA_test, 2x151PhiX, TruSeq Amplicon_Cancer Panel, CancerDemo]

-## Accessing file-trees and querying BAM or VCF files
+## Accessing File-Trees and Querying BAM/VCF Files

 In this section we demonstrate how to access samples and analysis from a projects and how to work with the available file data for such instances.
 In addition, we take a look at some of the special queuring methods associated with BAM- and VCF-files.